SpeedaRJ/TabTeacher/README.md

 ```

 There is another file `./DEVELOPMENT.md` which contains some *TODOs* and completed tasks/features.
 This was own personal log, and I will update it as we go/as need be.

+# Note

+> This repository is redacted and can be used as is by anyone "as-is" under the MIT license.